“SEO is dead”.

 The thing to remember is that the transition does involve acquiring new skills, but shouldn’t we always be acquiring new skills?

 Change is always going to happen.
 The key is to develop enough understanding that you can see it coming and you can react in time.
+The link building service offered by UK Linkology evolves all the time because the alternative is to get screwed by the inevitable algorithm changes.

 SEOs have a lot to bring to the content marketing table